hashtag-squirrel/my-little-snek/README.md

 Testing was done during the whole development period for every feature that was added.
 Additionally, the game was reviewed by numerous people including other students from CI and also family and friends.
 The feedback collected from these reviews was used to improve the User Experience and remove bugs.

-After the  improvements and refactoring was done, I did another round of thorough testing of every functionality to ensure that everything works as it should.
+After the improvements and refactoring were done, I did another round of thorough testing of every functionality to ensure that everything works as it should.

 ### Bugs

 #### Fixed Bugs

-The following bugs were identified and fixed during development and review phases:
+The following bugs were identified and fixed during the development and review phases:

 - On load, the game always displayed the first stage of the snake for the first tick
   - Fix: The pet was instantiated with a default value for stage.
 Added stage to the file data and instantiation of the pet
-- If player incorrectly chose to continue a game but didn't know an id, they were stuck in the continue game id input stage
+- If players incorrectly chose to continue a game but didn't know an id, they were stuck in the continue game id input stage
-  - Fix: Added the option to go back to main menu instead of inputting an id
+  - Fix: Added the option to go back to the main menu instead of inputting an id
 - Feedback from pet functions (feed, pet, clean) disappeared too quickly to read
-  - Fix: Added a 2 second delay using time.sleep()
+  - Fix: Added a 2-second delay using time.sleep()
 - On quitting a game, the game said it saved before the last loop ran, which gave a strange experience
-  - Fix: Added a 10 second delay after setting _is_ticking to False using time.sleep() to make sure any actions and feedback to the user happen after the threads are finished
+  - Fix: Added a 10-second delay after setting _is_ticking to False using time.sleep() to make sure any actions and feedback to the user happen after the threads are finished

 #### Known Bugs

 The following bugs are known but remain unfixed:

-- Not exactly a bug, but something that feels a little strange is that when pet functions are used, one receives the feedback, but the display updates 2 seconds later now to show the reduced property.
+- This is not exactly a bug, but something that feels a little strange is that when pet functions are used, one receives the feedback, but the display updates 2 seconds later now to show the reduced property.
 I did not change this because I wanted to avoid doing too many display updates, but a change might improve the User Experience here.
 - No other bugs are known at this point.

 ### Validation